Cacti/documentation/Variables.md

 1) Graph and Graph Template - Titles
 2) Graph and Graph Template - Comments
+3) Data Query - Suggested names for Graphs and Data Sources
-3) Data Source - Min and Max Data Source Limits
+4) Data Source - Min and Max Data Source Limits
-4) Aggregate Graphs and Templates - Prefixes
+5) Aggregate Graphs and Templates - Prefixes

 All Graph Variables are enclosed by pipe characters as shown in the examples below.